-The key components of the Bank's risk management are the risk policies, comprehensive processes, integrated risk management systems and internal control mechanism.
+The key components of the Bank's risk management are the risk management framework, risk policies, comprehensive processes, integrated risk management systems and internal control mechanism.
 The Bank's risk policies focus attention on key areas of risk such as counterparty, market, country, portfolio and operational risks and identification, analysis, measurement and control of these risks for effective and continuous monitoring.

 The Bank's risk management processes are guided by well-defined policies appropriate for various risk categories, independent risk oversight and periodic monitoring.
 Head Office of the Bank approves the overall risk appetite and strategy for the Bank's operations.
-Locally, various senior management committees mainly, Asset-Liability Committee (ALCO), Internal Control Committee (ICC), and Local Credit Committee (LCC) operate within the broad policy set up by Head Office.
+Locally, various senior management committees mainly, Asset-Liability Investment Committee (ALIC), Internal Control Committee (ICC), and Local Credit Committee (LCC) operate within the broad policy set up by Head Office.

-The Bank has formulated a local credit policy consistent with the Head Office policy and Reserve Bank of India regulations and guidelines on risk management.
+The Bank has formulated a risk management framework and a local credit policy consistent with the Head Office policy and Reserve Bank of India regulations and guidelines on risk management.
 The Bank has also formulated a comprehensive Stress Testing policy to measure impact of adverse stress scenarios on the adequacy of capital.